wilsonmar/scala/README.md

 0. PROTIP: Navigate to the folder you want before entering scala REPL.

 ## Print command
+0. Enter the scala REPL again at the command line.
 0. Print text within REPL:

    ```